Mount Kinabalu Climb via Ferrata - Complete the World's Highest via Ferrata Activity

-The prices are valid for trips from 1st April 2018 up to 31st March 2019.
+The prices are valid for trips up to 31st March 2020.
 For trips after this date please contact us for a quote.

 You are required to be present at Pendant Hut for the mandatory Via Ferrata briefing session between 3-4 pm.
 You will not be allowed on the Via Ferrata activity if you miss the briefing session, or arrive at the starting point after the cut off time (no refund provided).
 For safety reasons, Mountain Torq will not allow you to participate in the via Ferrata activity if you wear unsuitable footwear (no refund is provided in this situation).
 The following shoes are unsuitable for the via Ferrata activity - open toe shoes, slippers, slip on sneakers, boots / rain boots, gardening boots.

 All tours are subject to weather conditions and may be amended for safety reasons.